AXA IM hires fund of hedge funds head

-LONDON AXA Investment Managers (AXAF.PA) has hired Francisco Arcilla from EIM, the Swiss-based firm founded by high-profile executive Arki Busson, to head its 4 billion euro fund of hedge funds unit.
+LONDON Oct 3 AXA Investment Managers has hired Francisco Arcilla from EIM, the Swiss-based firm founded by high-profile executive Arki Busson, to head its 4 billion euro ($5.5 billion) fund of hedge funds unit.

-Arcilla, who was co-head of investments and ran more than $7.5 billion (4.8 billion pounds) at EIM, will be Global Head of AXA Funds of Hedge Funds and replaces Chris Manser, who left the group earlier this year, the firm said on Monday.
+Arcilla, who was co-head of investments and ran more than $7.5 billion at EIM, will be Global Head of AXA Funds of Hedge Funds and replaces Chris Manser, who left the group earlier this year, the firm said on Monday.

 Arcilla's appointment comes at a tricky time for hedge funds, which have lost 8.14 percent in performance terms this year, according to Hedge Fund Research's HFRX index, as they struggle to cope with choppy markets buffeted by a deepening euro zone crisis and fears of a global recession.